charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 Judging by the numbers above, [[Dramatic Entrance]] has about half the upside of [[Desperate Ritual]].
 It has half the downside as well: it's good against [[Cryptic Command]] but bad against [[Thoughtseize]].
 Unless the recent [unbannings](https://magic.wizards.com/en/articles/archive/news/february-12-2018-banned-and-restricted-announcement-2018-02-12) turn Modern into a mono-blue hellscape, we won't be sleeving it up.

 [[Hour of Promise]], on the other hand, is a five-drop worth talking about.
 Number-wise, it falls just shy of [[Desperate Ritual]] in terms of doing something big on T3 -- and, unlike [[Desperate Ritual]], it's great for the deck's resiliency.
-It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited number of counterspells.
+It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited counterspells.

 The problem with [[Hour of Promise]] is that it doesn't close out a game on its own.
 Tron, Affinity, and Burn don't care about our T3 [[Hour of Promise]] unless we follow it up with a T4 [[Primeval Titan]].

 ---

 First things first: if we're in the market for a cantrip, [[Oath of Nissa]] is our best option.
-In the first few turns, it digs through our deck about as well as [[Street Wraith]], except without the life loss. [[Oath of Nissa:Oath]] falls a few points short of [[Serum Visions]] (one of the [most played cards](https://www.mtggoldfish.com/format-staples/modern) in Modern) but no other cantrip in our colors comes close.
+In the first few turns, it digs through our deck about as well as [[Street Wraith]], except without the life loss. [[Oath of Nissa:Oath]] falls a few points short of [[Serum Visions]] (one of the [most played cards](https://www.mtggoldfish.com/format-staples/modern) in Modern), but no other cantrip in our colors comes close.

 | Flex Slot             | T3 Breach | T3 Breach or Cast |
 |:----------------------|:---------:|:-----------------:|